 The landlord stockpiles vitamin tablets and fake tan in the kitchen.
 The fridge has virtually no food beyond a few eggs, and the dishwasher is stuffed full of plastic bags.
 He doesn’t adhere to any recycling principles, and no visitors are allowed without his consent.
-Also sharing the apartment is his slow-witted nephew, who daily consumes protein milkshakes and microwaved paellas for breakfast.
-He vainly struts down the corridor like a Ken doll and sleeps in the living room when he’s supposed to be at college.
+Also sharing the apartment is his Portuguese nephew, who daily consumes protein milkshakes and microwaved paellas for breakfast.

 They watch Sky News and Hollywood movies without paying the faintest attention to events or the storyline.
 Like the pills and fitness supplements they consume, the television is a substitute void to help them get through the day.

 My relationship with them veers from bewildered diplomacy to barely concealed agitation.
-The landlord is a decent, caring man who would never harm anyone, but he addresses me like his paella-munching nephew, and this unintended condescension is sending me to the exit door.
+The landlord is a decent, caring man who would never harm anyone, but his innately condescending manner is sending me to the exit door.